maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Zkontroluj ji prosím a zkus to pak znovu.</translation>

 ERR
-The translation omits the direct translation of "address" ("adresa" in Czech), making the sentence less clear in context.
-The source says "Please check the address and try again," but the translation simply says "Check it please and try again," without specifying what to check.
+The translation is too informal for UI text and omits “adresu,” relying on a pronoun.
+A clearer, formal translation is preferred.

 Correct translation:
-Zkontrolujte prosím adresu a zkuste to znovu.
+Zkontrolujte adresu a zkuste to znovu.
 ```

 <!-- cache_translation_check_cs_5972f9af235394f8c8f213554dea0733f551037b958c6a9ec2568517d4f7d1c6 -->